 The way ice caves form is a fascinating process, and it occurs when melting water runs beneath or through a glacier, which leaves an opening in its wake.
 In the summer, warmer weather causes ice at the surface of the glacier to melt and drain downwards which creates vertical shafts which enable additional meltwater to reach the lower level of the glacier.
 These channels are far larger than most people can comprehend, with some widths reaching as much as 10 meters!

 In Iceland, many ice caves are formed by a combination of surface meltwater drainage and subglacial flows caused by geothermal warmth.
 Warm water flows or hydrothermal rivers will also, sometimes, cause ice caves to form.
-For example, there is one particular ice cave in Kverkfjöll which is wholly formed by geothermal activity but this is very difficult to access.
+For example, there is one particular ice cave in Kverkfjöll which is formed by geothermal activity, but is very difficult to access.

-The cold, winter months are not without change completely, however.
+However, the winter months are not without change.
 Minor shifts occur within the ice caves from week to week, meaning that if you visit an ice cave at the beginning of the winter season and again later on, you might have a chance to witness these changes first-hand.
 The warmer seasons bring more significant changes, as old ice caves begin to wear away, and new ones begin to form by the movement of glacial waters.

 Blue ice is formed as a result of a glacier that has been compressed beneath its own substantial weight, over the course of centuries or even millennia.
 This weight forces out air bubbles which creates ice crystals and the blue shades the area is famed for.
-Sometimes there will be large expanses of shimmering transparent and crystalline ice which literally looks like a deep blue quartz crystal, with the light penetrating through.
-Other times, blue ice can be more opaque and solid looking.
+On some occasions, you’ll see large amounts of crystalline ice, shimmering and transparent, which can have a jewel-like quality when light penetrates it.
+Other times, blue ice can be more opaque and solid-looking.
 Regardless of the opacity of the ice, very deep jewel blue tones can show.
-Algae can become encapsulated within glacial ice which further strengthens vibrant blue hues and, on quite rare occasions, these blues can be so deep that they are almost violet in tone.
+Glacial ice can often trap types of colorful algae, giving the ice hues of bright blue and sometimes even violet.

 Some might argue that all ice caves are unusual, and they wouldn’t be wrong.
 Iceland’s ice caves come in a dazzling array of colors and textures, but some are more unusual than others.
-The star features of some, like the Crystal Cave are very well known, while other caves can consist of ice in startling hues of color, like blue, gray, white and even black.
-2017´s Langjökull natural ice cave stood out as being particularly memorable, with stunning colors on display.
-The ice roof found here was very unique in that there is a thick rope of turquoise ice running through the ceiling.
-To heighten the visual contrast, gray-striped patterns, thanks to the ash left from volcanic eruptions, can also be seen alongside the turquoise stripe.
-Due to the remote location of Langjökull ice cave, getting there will require you to take a thrilling guided snowmobile journey.
-An adventure day tour is available from Gullfoss Waterfall or Reykjavík.
+The star features of some, like the Crystal Cave, are very well known, while other caves can consist of ice in startling hues of color, like blue, gray, white, and even black.

-The ice within glacial caves can present itself in a number of colors, like blue, clear, white, gray and even black.
-It is rare for an ice cave to be made up of only one color of ice and you typically see a combination, but on some occasions, a cave consisting of only one colour of ice can be seen.
-The ice cave called the Durk Rubin, near Vatnajökull Crystal Ice Cave, is mainly black inside, and as a result, it is quite dark inside.
-While the interior of the cave is a decent size and could fit up to about 30 people, the dark interior means it’s not somewhere that lots of people would gather together.
-But worry not - if you’re eager to see another dark ice cave, you could visit Mýrdalsjökull Glacier, near the famous Katla Volcano.
+The ice within glacial caves can present itself in a number of colors, like blue, clear, white, gray, and even black.
+It is rare for an ice cave to be made up of only one color, and you typically see a combination.
+There was an ice cave called the Durk Rubin, near Vatnajökull Crystal Ice Cave, which was mainly black inside, and as a result, quite dark.
+While the interior of the cave was a decent size and could fit up to about 30 people, the dark interior meant it was not somewhere where lots of people would gather together.
+But don’t worry - if you’re eager to see another dark ice cave, you could visit the ice cave in Mýrdalsjökull Glacier, near the famous Katla Volcano.

 Unfortunately, this is not a straightforward answer, as the size of glacial caves in Iceland can vary drastically.
 During the winter of 2016, an intimate but shockingly blue ice cave appeared, which quickly became known as the Blue Diamond Cave.
 The small size of this cave means that fewer than 20 people can fit in it at a time, compared to the 100 people who can comfortably visit the renowned Crystal Cave.